omeka/classic-enduser/docs/Content/Using_HTML_Editor-TinyMCE.md

 ---
 title: Using the HTML Editor
 ----
-Users working in the admin side of Omeka sites can use a HTML editor, powered by TinyMCE, to style and format text, to add links, and to embed multimedia.
+Users working in the admin side of Omeka Classic sites can use a HTML editor, powered by TinyMCE, to style and format text, to add links, and to embed multimedia.

 Use the Editor
 ----------------------------------------------------------------